InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 ## Reviewing a pattern
 FIXME Explain how to add review comments and accepting a review.
 Basically, this is all done through Githubs web GUI around Pull Requests.

 FIXME Give tips for good reviews.
-We have done both interspersed comments, or patter-wide advise.
+We have done both interspersed comments, or pattern-wide advise.
 Be constructive.
 If you can fix the problem, [edit the PR](#editing-a-pattern-that-is-in-review) instead of leaving a comment.

 ## Our Review Process
 Below are the procedural steps in our Review process: